 Osage Avenue

-Records indicate that Osage Avenue was named by city ordinance in December 1917, six months after Los Angeles annexed this area.
+Osage Avenue was named by city ordinance in December 1917, six months after Los Angeles annexed this area.
 (The surrounding neighborhood wouldn’t be developed for another thirty years.)
 It doesn’t appear to have any connection to Inglewood’s own Osage Avenue, located just two miles east, so what inspired the L.A. bureaucrats who christened this street?
-Oklahoma’s Osage tribe, who at the time were famous for their oil wealth?
-One of the Midwest’s many Osage-themed counties and towns?
+Oklahoma’s Osage tribe, famed at the time for their oil wealth?
+One of the many Osage-branded counties and towns across the Great Plains region?
 Or, as in Inglewood, the tree known as the Osage orange?
-Other streets named here at that time included Arizona, Collingwood, Kennebec, Ortega, and Toland; all seem to have been arbitrarily chosen, all have since been renamed.
-(Kennebec is now part of 83rd Street.
-I can’t tell what happened to the others.)
-This suggests that there’s no special reason behind Osage Avenue’s name.
+Other streets named here in or around 1917 were Arizona, Collingwood, Kennebec, Ortega, and Toland.
+All seem to have been arbitrarily chosen, all have since been renamed.
+(Kennebec is now part of 83rd Street; I can’t tell what happened to the others.)
+This suggests that there’s no compelling source for Osage Avenue.